+In return, employers with qualifying employees could seek reimbursement for the paid leave through a tax credit.
 The provisions of the FFCRA expire on December 31, 2020.
-There has been a lot of speculation recently about whether those provisions would be expanded beyond that date.
-We now know from the stimulus bill passed by Congress and signed by the President that it does not provide an extension of those paid leave provisions.
+There has been a lot of speculation recently about whether they would be expanded beyond that date.
+The stimulus bill passed by Congress and signed by the President does not provide an extension of those paid leave provisions.

-The bill does, however, provide that employers may voluntarily continue to provide those paid leave benefits beyond December 31, and will continue to receive the tax credit through March 31, 2021 if they do so.
-It should be noted that the extended tax credits are only applicable to FFCRA leave that the employee had not already exhausted as of the expiration date on December 31.
+The bill provides that employers may voluntarily continue to provide those paid leave benefits beyond December 31.
+They can continue to receive the tax credit through March 31, 2021, if they do so.
+The extended tax credits only apply to FFCRA leave that the employee did not already exhaust as of the expiration date.
 In other words, the extended tax credit does not create any new bucket of leave time.

-Also, as you certainly know from our many Zoom sessions, there are other forms of leave in Maine (and federally, like the ADA) that may also be applicable.
+Also, as you certainly know from our many Zoom sessions, there are other forms of leave in Maine.
+Federally, like the ADA that may also be applicable.
 Employers are cautioned against taking job action against an employee who needs to continue to remain out of work after December 31 for COVID-related reasons, without a full assessment of potential leave rights.
-In addition, it is entirely possible that further changes will come after the change in administration.
+In addition, further changes could come after the change in administration.